matrix-org/matrix-spec-proposals/proposals/3700-deprecate-sender-key.md

 still include the fields when generating events to maintain backwards compatibility.
 At a future time the fields will stop being included.

+Similarly, the `sender_key` field in `m.room_key_request` to-device messages is deprecated.
+Clients must ignore the field when processing the request, but should still include it when generating *if* there is a `sender_key` field in the event we're requesting keys for.

 Clients must store and lookup sessions based purely on the session ID.

 When updating an existing session key, clients must ensure: